What to Expect

 - Inspection Duration - The length of the inspection typically depends on the size of the home and other variables.
 On average, the inspection for a 2000 square foot home should take about 2 hours to complete.

-- On Property Inspection Rules -
+- Inspection Review -

 - Digital Report - The evening of your inspection, you will receive an email notifying you that the report is ready.
 For more information on the reports, click here.